 If you see the terms PPS, PPO, or Out-of-network on your insurance card, then you most likely are eligible for reimbursement.

 If you see the terms HMO, Medicare, or Medicaid, then you likely do not.

 However, it is always best to check with your specific provider, as all providers and plans are different.
 Please feel free to reach out to us and we can check your benefits for you!

 HSA, FSA, credit card (Visa, Mastercard, Discover, AMEX) and cash.

 We have partnered with Reimbursify to make the process easier for our patients to submit claims!
 It takes around 3 minutes to initially set up your account, but after that, it’s as simple as taking a picture of your bill at the end of each visit.
 The app will take it from there!

 We will provide all of the information to patients at their first visit on how to set this up and get started.

 Find out more here!

 Since we are an out-of-network provider with all insurances, we are unable to see Medicare beneficiaries for covered Physical Therapy services.
-However, we are able to see Medicare beneficiaries for Wellness & Fitness visits, which are not traditionally covered services under Medicare.
+However, we are able to see Medicare beneficiaries for Wellness & Personal Training visits, which are not traditionally covered services under Medicare.